Welcome to the Department of Physiology and Biophysics

 Our faculty and students study physiological regulation at many different levels, including gene transcription, protein targeting, post-translational protein processing, subcellular signaling, extracellular matrix, control of differentiation and growth, and tumorigenesis.
 The experimental systems used in the department include model organisms such as yeast; cultured mammalian cells; mouse models of human disease; and collaborative clinical trials in humans.
 The physiological systems of interest to departmental faculty include skeletal, vascular, respiratory, gastrointestinal, central nervous, and endocrine.

 Faculty research is supported by the NIH, NSF, USDA, NASA, American Cancer Society, American Heart Association, American Thyroid Association, and the National Multiple Sclerosis Society.
-One of the largest federally funded programs at UAMS, the NIH IDeA Network of Biomedical Research Excellence (INBRE), is directed by Larry Cornett.
+One of the largest federally funded programs at UAMS, the NIH IDeA Network of Biomedical Research Excellence (INBRE), is directed by Larry Cornett, a faculty member in our Department.

 The department is housed on the second floor of the Biomedical Research Center.
 Within this space, individual laboratories and departmental shared facilities contain a wide variety of equipment needed for research in modern cellular and molecular biology.